 Map 15.
-Distribution of local catchments classified as High, Moderate, and Low Pressure, by municipality.
+Distribution of local catchments classifed as High, Moderate, and Low Pressure by municipality.

 Map 16.
-Restoration and conservation priority for the lake shorelines and the left bank of creeks that were included in this study, by municipality.
+RMA priority for lake shorelines and the left bank of creeks and streams by municipality.

 Map 17.
-Restoration and conservation priority for the right bank of creeks that were included in this study, by municipality.
+RMA priority for the right bank of creeks and streams by municipality.